aws-neuron/aws-neuron-sdk/docs/pytorch-neuron/tutorial-manual-partitioning.md

 ## Step 1: Launch EC2 compilation instance

-Using the AWS console, select a Deep Learning AMI (DLAMI) of your choice, which may be Ubuntu 16.x, Ubuntu 18.x, Amazon Linux 2 based.
+Select an AMI of your choice.
+Refer to the [Neuron installation guide](../neuron-install-guide.md) for details.
 For this tutorial we use an inf1.xlarge instance, you may want to experiment with a larger instance.

 ## Step 2: Connecting to your instance

-For this tutorial we will use a Jupyter notebook that runs via a browser on port 8888 by default.
+In this tutorial we use a Jupyter notebook that runs via a browser on port 8888 by default.
 For simplicity we will use ssh port forwarding from your machine to the instance.

 The regular ssh instructions is: